Willy-Angole/Willy-Angole/README.md

 - 👋 Hi, I’m @Willy-Angole
-- 👀 I’m A Data Scientist and Data Engineer
+- 👀 I’m A Data Scientist and Data Analyst
-- 🌱 I’m Data science graduate @moringa school
+- 🌱 I’m Data science graduate @moringa school and looking forward for Data Science or Data Analyst role
 - 💞️ I’m looking to collaborate on Data Science and Am learning Data Engineering
 - 📫 How to reach me is via my email= willyangole6101@gmail.com